NFDI4Energy/SMECS/README.rst

 Software Metadata Extraction and Curation Software (SMECS)
 __________________________________________________________
-| A web application to extract and curate software metadata following the `codemeta <https://codemeta.github.io/>`_ software metadata standard.
+| A web application to extract and curate research software metadata following the `codemeta <https://codemeta.github.io/>`_ software metadata standard.
 |
-| SMECS facilitates the extraction of software metadata from repositories on GitHub/GitLab.
+| SMECS facilitates the extraction of research software metadata from repositories on GitHub/GitLab.
 It offers a user-friendly graphical user interface for visualizing the retrieved metadata.
-This empowers Research Software Engineers (RSE) to curate the extracted metadata according to their requirements.
+This empowers researchers to create good metadata for their research software without reentering data which is already available elsewhere.
 Ultimately, SMECS delivers the curated metadata in JSON format, enhancing usability and accessibility.
 |
 |
 | The figure below illustrates the sequential processes and data flows within SMECS.
 First, users input data, triggering the tool to extract metadata associated with specific URLs.
 This metadata is then visualized, allowing users to review and interact with it.
 Users can curate, modify, and finalize the metadata according to their needs.
 Once satisfied, they can download the curated metadata in JSON format, providing an interoperable output for further use.